 MDLM introduces only small additional complexity at the decoder (switching the selection of reference samples).
 It is otherwise keeping CCLM as is, but uses different reference samples as input.
 Filters are identical, and the number of samples for LM computation is the same.
 Provides 0.06% for luma, 2.7%/3.1% for Cb/Cr.
 Results of 5.6.1 show that the method still has significant gain in chroma when combined with the simplified LM computation of JVET-L0191.

 Decision: Adopt JVET-L0338 method 5.4.1/JVET-L0340 method 5.6.1 conditional on providing acceptable specification text.
-Revisit: B. Bross to confirm.
+Text was later provided in a revision of L0340, and was reported to have seemed adequate to B. Bross.

 MMLM (and its add-ons MNLM, MFLM) need to determine two models.
 Whereas the number of samples that is used to compute the models is the same in total, it cannot be foreseen how many samples fall into which class.
 Therefore, it is more difficult for pipeline processing than CCLM.
 The classification step, though it is a simple averaging criterion, also may impose some additional pipelining issues.
 Gain of MMLM standalone is 0.3% luma, approx. 2.5% for chroma.
 It is recommended to further study whether the complexity concerns are less valid in combination with the LM computation of JVET-L0191, and whether the gain would still be preserved.
 It should also be investigated if MMLM and CCLM can use same building blocks.